 The law doesn’t apply to placements that were already set up and functioning well.
-This brings Scotland in line with the rest of the UK.
+This brings Scotland in line with England and Wales.

 As part of the Welfare Reform Act, the Government proposed that rooms used by fostered children would be deemed underoccupied and foster carers claiming housing benefit would get it reduced as a result.
 Following a campaign by The Fostering Network, the Government reconsidered, and foster carers are now allowed one spare room.
 This is still an issue for some foster carers with more than one spare room, but our member helpline can offer advice.

 The Fostering Network lobbied HMRC about the taxation of foster carers.
 Local tax agreements meant that foster carers were being taxed differently according to where they lived.
 Many foster carers were taxed on the money they spent on their fostered children.
 The Fostering Network negotiated a simplified and fairer tax system whereby foster carers had a taxation threshold of £10,000 per year plus £200 or £250 per week per fostered child, depending on the child’s age.